 Cannabis legalization: What the new laws mean for drivers

 With the legalization of recreational cannabis, new federal laws under the Criminal Code are now in place to address drug-impaired driving.
-The Government of B.C. has established tough provincial sanctions to help keep drug-impaired drivers off our roads.
+The Government of B.C. has established tough provincial sanctions to help keep drug-affected drivers off our roads.

 If you’re convicted of drug-impaired driving, it will cost you.